It's whoa time: Burlington manager is made to order for pitching Bojangles

 “She knows most of them by name,” Artis said.
 “I mean, she’ll look over to the person making the biscuit and tell them what that customer is going to get.
 We’ve picked up a lot of morning business because of her.
 A lot of people start their day off with Sherelle.”

-Even when the pandemic’s Great Resignation left the restaurant with only half its staff, Artis said Corbett still didn’t let her smile dimmer.
+Even when the pandemic’s Great Resignation left the restaurant with only half its staff, Artis said Corbett still didn’t let her smile dim.

 The shock Corbett first felt about being selected for the commercial quickly shifted into excitement as she and her husband drove to film the commercial at a Bojangles in Greenville, S.C.